Electric vehicle maker Tesla’s Autopilot results in a noticeable decrease in driver attention when activated finds a new report.

-The model is based on glance data from 290 human initiated Autopilot disengagement epochs.
+The model is based on glance data from 290 human-initiated Autopilot disengagement epochs.

 The authors said that the model can be used as a reference for safety assessment or to formulate design targets for driver management systems.

-According to auto-tech website Electrek, Tesla has been releasing quarterly “safety reports”, which they use to claim Tesla vehicles with Autopilot engaged have “close to 10x lower chances of being involved in an accident than the average car”.
+According to the auto-tech website Electrek, Tesla has been releasing quarterly “safety reports”, which they use to claim Tesla vehicles with Autopilot engaged have “close to 10x lower chances of being involved in an accident than the average car”.

 However, this interpretation of the data has been disputed.